On Operational Security

 Before diving in, take into account that it can be overwhelming at first.
 You don't have to adopt the best cybersecurity practices right away.
 The idea is to lay out different options and encourage you to take small steps that will help make incremental improvements to your usual online and on-chain activities.

 If you've never been hacked, you've most likely never bothered thinking about opsec before.
 You may believe that you are completely safe because you use a hardware wallet as most people advise.
 But have you ever scrutinized your online routines?
 Have you ever sought out flaws in your current system?

 Because the answer to these questions is most likely “No”, I want to showcase how you can safely approach 3 different areas that every crypto investor has to deal with regularly: wallets, passwords, and emails.

-Since wallets are where users store their funds, it is the first area that should be protected.
+Since wallets hold the keys that give access to users’ funds, it is the first area that should be protected.
 Ultimately, any hack that ends up in stolen funds, manages to do so by accessing the user's private keys.